parvezhussain/kickstart/Configuring Network.md

 We will now configure the VM network for inbound and outbound traffic

-Inbound traffic i.e ability to ssh to vm, i.e Adapter 1 (Host-only adapter)  i.e ifcfg-eth0
+Inbound traffic i.e ability to ssh to vm, i.e Adapter 1 (Host-only adapter)  i.e ifcfg-eth0 <br>
 Outbound traffic i.e from VM to internet access i.e Adaper 2 (NAT) i.e ifcfg-eth1

 Login to the VM through console.

-Run 'ifconfig'
+Run 'ifconfig' <br>
 You will see only the loopback network only

 Edit /etc/sysconfig/network-scripts/ifcfg-eth0